ZoOtMcNoOt/biotransport/docs/notes/GAP_ANALYSIS.md

 - ✅ **VTK file export** — ParaView-compatible visualization
 - ✅ **Doxygen API documentation** — Complete API reference

-For PhD-level research, the main remaining gaps are:
+For PhD-level research, **all Tier 2 items are now complete**.
+The remaining gaps for advanced research are:
-- Unstructured meshes
+- Unstructured meshes (Tier 3)
-- Nernst-Planck transport
+- GPU acceleration (Tier 3)
+- Poroelasticity coupling (Tier 3)

 For postdoctoral/publication-quality work, significant infrastructure additions (GPU, FSI, UQ) would be needed.
-The library now provides a **complete foundation for MS-level thesis research** with all critical features implemented.
+The library now provides a **complete foundation for PhD-level dissertation research** with all Tier 2 features implemented.

 ---